 Home Directory Storage Quota

 There are strict quotas for each home directory (i.e., /home/<username>), and staying within the quota is vital for preventing issues on the HPC.
 This page provides some best practices for keeping within the quota.
-For more information about data storage on the HPC, see Data Storage Options.
+For more information about data storage on the HPC, see data-storage.

 Important

-All commands on this page should be run from a compute node because they are CPU-intensive.
+All commands on this page should be run from a compute node on the partition short, because they are CPU-intensive.
 You can find more information on getting a job on a compute node from Interactive Jobs: srun Command.

-Use /work for long-term storage.
-PIs can request a folder in /work via New Storage Space Request and additional storage via Storage Space Extension Request.
+Use /projects for long-term storage.
+PIs can request a folder in /projects via New Storage Space Request and additional storage via Storage Space Extension Request.
 Utilize /scratch/<username> for temporary or intermediate files.
-Then, move files from /scratch to /work for persistent storage (i.e., the recommended workflow).
+Then, move files from /scratch to /projects for persistent storage (i.e., the recommended workflow).

 Note

 Please be mindful of the /scratch purge policy, which can be found on the Research Computing Policy Page.
-See Data Storage Options for information on /work and /scratch.
+See data-storage for information on /projects and /scratch.

 How To Check Your Quotas

-You can see exactly how much of your quota is being used in your /work, /scratch, or your /home directories by running the check-quota script from any node in the short partition.
+You can see exactly how much of your quota is being used in your /projects, /scratch, or your /home directories by running the check-quota script from any node in the short partition.

 First, launch a job on a node in the short partition.